Central Processing Technology Technical Certificate

 Fall '19 Program Application

-Submit your Central Processing Technology Program Application for Fall 2019 program entry.
+The Central Processing Technology Program Application for Fall 2019 program entry will be available this spring.

 Provide an unofficial copy of all transcripts.
 This should include the following: